-The Visual Information Reference Identification Number (VIRIN) uniquely identifies every piece of Visual Information created by DoD photographers, and is a crucial component of the DoD Visual Information archiving system.
+The Visual Information Record Identification Number (VIRIN) uniquely identifies every piece of Visual Information created by DoD photographers, and is a crucial component of the DoD Visual Information archiving system.

 - A VIRIN is required on all Visual Information files sent to DVIDS or Joint Combat Camera Center for archiving.